 The Bottom Line

-Now that you've got the inside scoop on renting in Austin, it's time to find the best Austin neighborhood to meet your needs.
-Check out our Austin City Guide for an overview of areas to live, info on getting around, restuarants in Austin, things to do, and more.
+Now that you've got the inside scoop on renting in Austin, it's time check out our relocation guide.
+And to find the best Austin neighborhood to meet your needs, take a look at our Austin City Guide for an overview of areas to live, info on getting around, restuarants in Austin, things to do, and more.

 Find the best deal